dassschaf/SCGroupTool/README.md

 ## Development
 - Start the database as detailed in `docker-compose.yml`
-- Generate the necessary database migration for BetterAuth using `bun x auth@latest generate` and apply it manually to the database.
+- Create the necessary database structure with the `.sql` files from `migrations`
-- (One day, more steps here.)
 - Run the tool with `bun run dev -- --open`